timescale/helm-charts/README.md

 ## License

-TimescaleDB Kubernetes resources in this repository are released under the [Apache 2.0 license](LICENSE)
+TimescaleDB Kubernetes resources in this repository are released under the [Apache 2.0 license](LICENSE).

 ## Contributing

-If you wish to make contributions to this project, refer to [Contributor Instructions](CONTRIBUTING.md) for more information.
+If you wish to make contributions to this project, please refer to [Contributor Instructions](CONTRIBUTING.md) for more information.